gr4vy/gr4vy-python/README.md

 <br /><br />
 > [!IMPORTANT]
 > This SDK is not yet ready for production use.
-To complete setup please follow the steps outlined in your [workspace](https://app.speakeasy.com/org/gr4vy/gr4vy).
-Delete this section before > publishing to a package manager.
+Please refer to the [legacy Python SDK](https://github.com/gr4vy/gr4vy-python/tree/legacy) for the latest stable build.

 <!-- Start Summary [summary] -->
 ## Summary